tomkrony/SpartansFrankfurt/README.md

 # SpartansFrankfurt
-A website for Spartans Cricket Club
+A website for Spartans Cricket Club commit